Documentation Index

 1. Type Inference (auto)

-// Before: Verbose and hard to read
+// Before: Verbose, error-prone, and painful to refactor

 std::vector<std::string>::iterator it = names.begin();